Expungement in the United States: Connecticut

 In the State of Connecticut, individuals within a certain age group are defined as "Youthful Offenders" and the majority of those convicted within the defined age limitations may have their criminal record erased under Sec.
 54-76o of CHAPTER 960a.

+Delaware

+In Delaware, Senate Bill 111 and Senate Bill 112 were passed and combined leading to the Clean Slate Law.
+The American Civil Liberties Union of Delaware assist in the expungement process.

 Florida

 Florida law allows for expungement of criminal records where the criminal case resulted in a dismissal by the court, a nolle prosequi (charges dropped) by the state attorney, or an acquittal by the judge or jury.
 Criminal records associated with cases receiving a final disposition of adjudication withheld are eligible for sealing in most but not all situations.
 To be eligible for sealing or expungement, the defendant must not have been adjudicated guilty of any criminal offense, must not have previously received an expungement or sealing, and must not be in the process of obtaining another sealing or expungement in another court.

 Eligibility

 A Certificate of Eligibility from the Florida Department of Law Enforcement is required prior to petitioning the court for an order to seal or expunge a record.
 An application to the FDLE must be completed and be accompanied with a certified disposition of the charge(s) seeking to be sealed or expunged.
 If an expungement is sought, the application to the FDLE must also be signed by the State Attorney attesting to the fact that the charges were dropped, dismissed, or that the person was found not guilty after trial.
 There is a $75.00 charge for the Certificate of Eligibility.
 After obtaining the required certificate of eligibility, the person then must file a petition to seal or expunge and attach the FDLE certificate of eligibility, an affidavit indicating that they are eligible for sealing or expungement, and a proposed order for the judge to sign if the petition is granted.